TEMPERATURE INTEGRATION BY KOHLRABI GROWTH

 - Tuber growth (fresh weight) is predominantly determined by temperature dependent water uptake.

 Comparative measurements and calculations from even more drastic reductions of light or temperature conditions supported the idea of considerably changing dry matter contents - the buffering system.
-Estimations of the buffering capacity were made by assuming that there was no increment in dry matter production or no tuber diameter growth.
+Estimations of the buffering capacity were made by assuming that there was no increment in dry matter production or in tuber diameter.

 It was concluded that there exists a large temperature integration potential if periods of extreme temperature regimes compared to the light regime do not exceed approximately 7 days.